brettinternet/brettinternet.github.io/content/recruit/_index.md

   backgrounds, experiences, and viewpoints.
 I believe it's important to find growth in any circumstance and to learn from everyone I work with.
 - [I'm passionate about a variety technologies.](/resume.pdf)
-- I collaborate really well remotely. _Ask me about some of the techniques I employ to engage with my team!_
+- I collaborate really well remotely. \_Ask me about some of the techniques I

 ### What I'm looking for